-|Bicycle Rent||Rp15.000/hour (single) Rp25.000/hour (double)|
+Bicycle Rent||Rp15.000/hour (single) Rp25.000/hour (double)|

 TMII is equipped well with facilities.
 Large parking lots accommodate dozens of cars and buses.
 There are hotels inside the complex for visitors looking for a place to stay.
 Also, restaurants, gift shops, and even a bookstore are also available within the area.
 Toilets are available at almost every parks and museum.

 How To Get To Taman Mini Indonesia Indah

 From Soekarno Hatta International Airport, visitors can go to Taman Mini Indonesia Indah by rental cars or taxi.
 While the journey takes 1 hour.
-Certainly, it is not including time waste being trap in Jakarta's horrendous traffic.
-Using taxi straight from the airport is also expensive.
+Certainly, it is not including time waste being trap in Jakarta’s horrendous traffic.
+Using a taxi straight from the airport is also expensive.

 Therefore, choose public transport instead.
 Use a Damri bus with the route from Soekarno Hatta Airport to Tamini Square.
 Visitors can find Damri busses near the airport’s Terminal 3.
-From Tamini Square, make transit and hop on to a bus heading for Taman Mini entrance.
+From Tamini Square, make transit and hop on to a bus heading for the Taman Mini entrance.
 For a faster option, visitors can use a taxi service from Tamini Square to the destination.